 Pacific Lutheran College’s Learning Enrichment Program caters for gifted and talented students and those students who require additional support.
-Results of point in time tests, teacher judgment, IQ tests, parent data and a range of other information is used to identify children with higher levels of need for extension and remediation.
+Results of point-in-time tests, teacher judgment, IQ tests, parent data, and a range of other information are used to identify children with higher levels of need for extension and remediation.
 Generally, Learning Enrichment staff will work with teaching staff and parents to advise them of strategies best suited to a particular child's needs.
-In cases of greater need, Learning Enrichment staff will work directly with students usually in class but sometimes on withdrawal basis.
+In cases of greater need, Learning Enrichment staff will work directly with students usually in class but sometimes on a withdrawal basis.
 Programs are individualised to best support the development of students.
 The College uses a variety of strategies and programs in its learning support and gifted and talented programs in accordance with the Disability Standards for Education and College’s Catering for Student Diversity Policy.

 Extension - Prep to Year 2